Here at Best Home & Property Services, we've been fixing wet basements in neighborhoods like yours since 1962.

 Let one of our basement experts come and give you a free waterproofing estimate.
 We want to help you make your basement dry all the time!

-If you have water in your basement in Myrtle Beach, Florence, Sumter, Conway, Lancaster, Hartsville, Georgetown, Darlington, Camden, Bennettsville, or any of the surrounding areas in South and North Carolina, we're here to help you!
+If you have water in your basement in Myrtle Beach, Florence, Conway, Conway, Lancaster, Hartsville, Georgetown, Darlington, Camden, Bennettsville, or any of the surrounding areas in South and North Carolina, we're here to help you!

 (Click for more information about each solution.)